Electrical Engineering (EE)

 EE 490.
 EE Senior Design I. 3 Hours.

 This course is taken by seniors as the first part of the senior design experience in the semester before EE 491.
 Projects may involve the design of a device, circuit system, process, or algorithm and topics covered may include the design process, project planning and management, and project costs, and includes aspects of ethics in engineering design, safety, environmental considerations, economic constraints, liability, manufacturing, and marketing.
 Projects are carried out using a team-based approach and selection and analysis of a design project to be continued in EE 491 is carried out.
 Written progress reports, a proposal, a final report, and oral presentations are required.
 Taken in last 30 hours.
+Cross-listed with CS 490 and MGT 490.
+Credit can only be awarded for one course.
 Open only to Electrical Engineering majors.

 EE 491.
 EE Senior Design II.
 3 Hours.

 Projects involving the design of a device, circuit system, process, or algorithm that have started in the previous semester will be completed.
 Team solution to an engineering design problem as formulated and initiated in EE 490 will continue to take place.
 Written progress reports, a final report, design manuals, and oral presentations are required.
+Cross-listed with CS 491 and MGT 491.
+Credit can only be awarded for one course.
 Prerequisite: EE 490; open only to Electrical Engineering majors.

 EE 497.
 Special Topics.
 3 Hours.